Seen-Arabic/Arabic-Services-JavaScript/README.md

 ### Browser

 We provide both ESM and UMD bundles for use in the browser.
-Download the latest release and check under /dist.
+You can find it with the latest release files.

 ```html
 <script src="arabic-services.umd.js"></script>